AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 ##### `elements.title`
 This property is optional.
 If provided it must be a string.
 There is no default.
-This is a name/prompt that describes the data in this form element.
+This is a name/prompt that names the data in this form element.
 This usually appears to the left of the attribute value in a different font.
 This is often the only property used by a `QLabelElement`.

 ##### `elements.type`
-This property is requires and must be one of the following text strings.
+This property is required and must be one of the following text strings.
 It describes the display and editing properties for the form element.
 Park Observer only supports the following types.
 These are case sensitive.

 * `QBooleanElement` - an on/off switch, defaults to off.
 * `QDecimalElement` - a "real" number editor with a limited number of digits after the decimal.
 * `QEntryElement` - a single line text box.
-* `QIntegerElement` - an integer input box with stepper (+1/-1) buttons.
+* `QIntegerElement` - an integer input box with stepper (+/-) buttons.
 * `QLabelElement` - non-editable text on its own line in the form.
 * `QMultilineElement` - a multi-line text box.
-* `QRadioElement` - A single selection pick list (as a vertical list of titles)
+* `QRadioElement` - A single selection pick list (as a vertical list of items in a sub form)
 * `QSegmentedElement` - A single selection pick list (as a horizontal row of buttons)

 ##### `bind`
-This property is required for all types except `QLabelElement` when it is optional.
+This property is required for all types except `QLabelElement` (where it is optional).
 If provided it must be a specially formatted string.
 There is no default.
 This string encodes the type and attribute name of the data for this element.
-`QLabelElement` only uses the `value:` type when displaying a unique feature id).
+`QLabelElement` only uses the `value:` type when displaying a unique feature id.
 The bind value must start with one of the following:

  * `boolValue:` - a boolean (true or false) value
  * `numberValue:`